Common Question Before Starting Your Career in Food industry

 Canada is the second-best country to live and work because it provides numerous opportunities for both skilled and unskilled workers.
-One of the most sought-after career streams is food service worker.
-However, effortless and easy going the food industry may sound, yet each individual needs to undergo professional training and acquire knowledge about “How the food system works in Canada?”
+One of the most sought-after career streams is the food service worker.
+However, effortless and easy going the food industry may sound, each individual needs to undergo professional training and acquire knowledge about “How the food system works in Canada?”
 Because food safety is must at every workplace in Canada.

-Anyone and everyone in food supply chain, in other words from food preparation to final packaging everyone is responsible – cook/baker, handler, packer, supervisors, managers and even the crew member are responsible for food safety.
-If you are working but you are unaware of activities, you should take care of, then it could be a big problem for you.
-Because the mistakes such as cooking at wrong temperature, wrong temperature of freezer or do not aware when to stop using toppings or veggies can happen which can spoil the food.
+Anyone and everyone in the food supply chain, in other words from food preparation to final packaging everyone is responsible – cook/baker, handler, packer, supervisors, managers and even the crew member are responsible for food safety.
+If you are working but you are unaware of the activities, you should take care of, then it could be a big problem for you.
+Because the mistakes such as cooking at the wrong temperature, the wrong temperature of the freezer or do not aware of when to stop using toppings or veggies can happen which can spoil the food.

-Food Safety regulations refers to practices and activities that maintains the quality of food without any contamination.
-Such as the meat section should always be different than the vegetarian section.
+Food Safety regulations refer to practices and activities that maintain the quality of food without any contamination.
+Such as the meat section should always be different from the vegetarian section.
 Otherwise, it would count as food contamination.

-Bitts International Career College is offering both diploma course and certificate course for handling food safely.
-You can enroll in next session by contacting firstname.lastname@example.org
+BITTS International Career College is offering both diploma courses and certificate courses for handling food safely.
+You can enrol in the next session by contacting firstname.lastname@example.org

 What are the 5 Basic Rules of Food Handling?